john-cd/rust_howto/bk/src/categories/encoding/serde.md

 [![serde-github][c-serde-github-badge]][c-serde-github]
 [![serde-lib.rs][c-serde-lib.rs-badge]][c-serde-lib.rs]

-De facto standard serialization library.
-Use in conjunction with sub-crates like serde_json for the specific format that you are using.
+`serde` is the de facto standard serialization library.
+Use in conjunction with sub-crates like `serde_json` for the specific format that you are using.

 ```rust,editable
 {{#include ../../../crates/cats/encoding/tests/serde/serde.rs:example}}